saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-post-body.png')} alt="POST body"/>

-3. Now we can execute the call and proceed with the test.
+3. Now execute the call and proceed with the test.

 ## Using Variables in the Request Body

 Another way to compose a Request Body is using variables into it.

-1. In the composer we add a **POST Component** and type the url and all of the required fields.
+1. In the composer add a **POST Component** and type in the fields as follow:

    ```text
    Url: https://domain/endpoint //the url of the resource you want to test